Photoemission "experiments" on holographic lattices: Dirac equation for the probe fermion

 So far we have not discussed the dipole coupling term.
 As we know, the dipole couples to the field strength $F_{\mu\nu}$.
 This term was proposed in \cite{Edalati:2010ww} and further explored in \cite{Guarrera:2011my,PhysRevD.83.046012,Kuang:2012ud,Ling:2014bda,PhysRevD.90.044022,Vanacore:2015poa} and other works.
 Its action is to simulate a gap in the spectrum.
 Roughly speaking, it does so by shifting the effective momentum vector $\mathbf{k}$ so that, depending on the dipole strength $\kappa$ and the position of the Fermi momentum $k_F$, the quasiparticle is "skipped" and we only have low-intensity incoherent background in some interval of momenta.
 More elaborate explanations are found in \cite{PhysRevD.90.044022,Vanacore:2015poa}: the authors show that the gap arises from the zero-pole duality between the Green functions in standard and alternative quantization.
 Since the dipole term mixes the leading and subleading mode at the boundary (see later in Eq.~(\ref{diracuvser})), a pole can appear in the denominator of the propagator, i.e. in the self-energy, producing zeros in the spectrum.
-This is quite in line with the real-world Mott physics where likewise the self-energy diverges, however in order to really understand the relation to Mottness one should certainly put the system on the lattice.
+This is quite in line with the real-world Mott physics where likewise the self-energy diverges, however in order to really understand the relation to Mottness\footnote{There are different views and definitions on what exactly defines Mottness.
+We understand it mainly as the presence of a gap due to "traffic jam" from the interactions, which is seen as the shift of the spectral weight from high to low frequencies when the doping changes.} one should certainly put the system on the lattice.
 We have done so, and we will comment both on the phenomenology of nonzero $\kappa$ systems and on possible relations to the Mott phase of the Hubbard model.